Best of Borneo

 Sample a smorgasbord of street food in the culinary capital of Malaysian Borneo

 There was a time when the name Borneo was synonymous with fearsome headhunting tribes.
 Those days have passed, but the Iban people have retained many of their (less fearsome) practices.
 Indeed, their traditional way of life preserves a sense of community that most developed societies lost long ago.
-Travelling by boat, you’ll head deep into the forest to meet them, joining in with the locals as they feed livestock, weave mats and baskets, or gather food in the jungle.
+Traveling by boat, you’ll head deep into the forest to meet them, joining in with the locals as they feed livestock, weave mats and baskets, or gather food in the jungle.
 The Iban still live in huge longhouses where up to 30 families sleep under one roof, and spending the night here is one of our absolute highlights of life in Borneo.
 Just be sure to bring your earplugs!

 See the rainforest from the river on a boat ride deep into Batang Ai National Park